 The professional training is part of a program to transform science education called the STEM + Computer (STEM +C) Partnership, funded by a $1.6 million National Science Foundation grant awarded to Hofstra in 2017.

 Hofstra professors from different academic disciplines recently began working with local high school teachers to develop a computationally enhanced biology curriculum that will eventually be introduced to 8th, 9th and 10th grade students.
 The students will learn the fundamentals of computational thinking (solving problems using computer programming) as it applies to biology, and in the process gain valuable technological skills as they increase their proficiency in the Living Environment biology course.

 The teachers are from economically and ethnically diverse districts, including Bethpage, Freeport, Massapequa, Rockville Centre, Roosevelt and Sewanhaka, which includes parts of Floral Park, Franklin Square, Elmont and New Hyde Park.
-The Hofstra faculty – Bret Bennington, Lian Duan, Roberto Joseph, Krishnan Pillaipakkamnatt and Stavros Valenti, are from the Departments of Geology, Environment and Sustainability; Information Systems and Analytics; Teaching, Learning and Analytics; Computer Science; and Psychology, respectively.
+The Hofstra faculty – Bret Bennington, Lian Duan, Roberto Joseph, Krishnan Pillaipakkamnatt and Stavros Valenti, are from the Departments of Geology, Environment and Sustainability; Information Systems and Analytics; Teaching, Learning and Technology; Computer Science; and Psychology, respectively.

 Dr. Bennington, who serves as professor and chair of the Department of Geology, Environment and Sustainability, is principal investigator on the grant.